Nááts'ihch'oh National Park Reserve: Park creation

 Following the announcement, three plans for the park boundaries were proposed.
 The region is known for its mineral potential, and mining companies were concerned that the park would limit their access to these minerals.
-The first scenario would have made the park 6,450 km2, protected 94 per cent of the upper watershed of the South Nahanni River, 95 percent of the grizzly bear habitat and 81 percent of the woodland caribou summer habitat, leaving 20 per cent of the overall mineral potential outside of the park's boundaries and potentially available for development.
-The Government of Canada chose the third option for the final park boundary that leaves 70 per cent of the overall mineral potential outside the park while retaining 70 percent of the grizzly bear habitat and 44 percent of the summer calving grounds of the woodland caribou herd within the park boundary."
+The first scenario would have made the park 6,450 km2, protected 94 per cent of the upper watershed of the South Nahanni River, 95 per cent of the grizzly bear habitat and 81 per cent of the woodland caribou summer habitat, leaving 20 per cent of the overall mineral potential outside of the park's boundaries and potentially available for development.
+The Government of Canada chose the third option for the final park boundary that leaves 70 per cent of the overall mineral potential outside the park while retaining 70 per cent of the grizzly bear habitat and 44 per cent of the summer calving grounds of the woodland caribou herd within the park boundary."
 During negotiations, concerns were raised about the impact that mining the region would have on the South Nahanni watershed.
 Mining industry representatives, however, said "even the third option would limit access to areas with big potential for development.
 But of the three plans it was their preferred choice.
 They said mining could be carried out in environmentally sustainable ways and it would bring economic benefits to local residents."

 In March 2012, federal, Dene and Métis representatives signed an impact and benefit plan for the park reserve.
-That August, Prime Minister Stephen Harper visited the area, and announced the reserve's boundaries and its establishment, which was realized just over two years later, on December 16, 2014, following passage of legislation under the National Parks Act.
+That August, prime minister Stephen Harper visited the area, and announced the reserve's boundaries and its establishment, which was realized just over two years later, on December 16, 2014, following passage of legislation under the National Parks Act.
 Nááts'ihch'oh thus became the eighth National Park Reserve in the national park system.
 Official announcements gave no indication of when the reserve—or its neighbour, Nahanni—would gain full national park status.